Techtonica/curriculum/react-js/styling-react.md

 ### Motivation

 Styling has been one of the building blocks of web development.
 Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
-React only provides a virtual DOM , whereas the presentation part still lies with CSS.
+React only provides a virtual DOM, whereas the presentation part still lies with CSS.

 ### Objectives